Christopher Mantis sets Lowell record; Ashton Williamson given limited eligibility

 One day after Mantis' historic performance, however, he played with a heavy heart, scoring 21 points in a 68-55 loss to Merrillville in the final home game of his prep career.

-Just hours before Mantis stepped on the hardwood, his grandmother, Gwen Huseman, died due to complications from COVID-19 pneumonia.
-She was one of Mantis' biggest fans and never failed to remind him that she taught him everything he knows.
+Just hours before Mantis took the court, his grandmother, Gwen Huseman, died due to complications from COVID-19 pneumonia.
+She was one of Mantis' biggest fans, nicknaming him "Dimples," and she never failed to remind him that she taught him everything he knows.

 "She used to shoot outside in the backyard with me," Mantis said.
 "I remember her thing was always, 'Follow through on your form,' and 'Make sure you beat them before they beat you.'
 Those (words) were always very important to me, and I still follow them to this day."

-Lowell will face either Hobart or Portage on March 3 in a Class 4A Chesterton Sectional semifinal.
+The Red Devils will face either Hobart or Portage on March 5 in a Class 4A Chesterton Sectional semifinal.

-Even though Huseman won't be there physically, Mantis is certain that she'll have a great view of her grandson, who she affectionately called "Dimples," as he tries to lead the Red Devils to their first sectional crown since 1993.
+Even though Huseman won't be there physically, Mantis is certain that she'll have a great view as he tries to lead Lowell to its first sectional crown since 1993.

 "She's probably up (in Heaven) laughing right now, telling everybody that I wouldn't have the jump shot that I do without her, and she's right," Mantis said.
 "It was a blessing to have her as my grandma for sure."